 The fair values are based on quoted market prices for marketable investments, which include equity and debt securities.
-For other investments for which there are no quoted market prices, the fair value has been based on audited partnership financial statements, corporate interest financial statements, and equity and debt securities financial statements, adjusted for cash flows and significant unrealized losses through the eleven months ended September 30, 2013 and the year ended October 31, 2012.
+For other investments for which there are no quoted market prices, the fair value has been based on audited partnership financial statements, corporate interest financial statements, and equity and debt securities financial statements, adjusted for cash flows and significant unrealized losses through the year ended September 30, 2014 and eleven months ended September 30, 2013.